AubidaNaalwa/Assignment/README.md

 #### Assignment for SightBit Company.

-A fullstack web LogIn Form .
+A fullstack web LogIn Form using MERN Stack.

 ### To run on localhost: